Natania: Collaborations

 Natania co-wrote and is the voice of the official Spotify India Launch Ad.
 She also lent her voice for brands like Nykaa, the Lipton Ad Campaign of 2018 and Lenskart for Katrina Kaif.
 She co-wrote the theme song for the Amazon Show "Four More Shots Please" and wrote and sang multiple songs for the soundtrack.
-Natania co-wrote Akasa's Thug Ranjha that released under Sony Music earning 30 Million streams within the first month.
-She co-wrote "When I Was Young" by Neo Noir that peaked at #3 on the Spotify US and Global Viral charts.
-Natania penned Music for the official trailer for "Heart Of Man" that went to #1 on iTunes.
-Her songs have placed in TV Shows such as the"X Factor", "Late Night With Seth Meyers", “Younger”, GMA, "Teen Mom” and “So You Think You Can Dance”.
-Her music has been featured on VH1, Radio One, Rolling Stone, Vogue etc. Natania has also been nominated for the prestigious GIMA award and was the winner of MTV's Project Aloft Star.
+She co-wrote "When I Was Young" by Neo Noir.
+Natania penned Music for the official trailer for "Heart Of Man".